Dungeness nuclear power stations: Dungeness B

 Dungeness B is an advanced gas-cooled reactor (AGR) power station consisting of two 1,496 MWt reactors, which began operation in 1983 and 1985 respectively.
 Dungeness B was the first commercial scale AGR power station to be constructed.
-Its design was based on the much smaller Windscale AGR prototype, the WAGR.
+Its design was based on the much smaller Windscale AGR prototype.
 The £89 million contract was awarded in August 1965 to Atomic Power Construction ('APC'), a consortium backed by Crompton Parkinson, Fairey Engineering, International Combustion and Richardsons Westgarth.
 The completion date was set as 1970.

 During construction, many problems were encountered in scaling up the WAGR design.
 Problems with the construction of the pressure vessel liner had distorted it, so that the boilers, which were to fit in an annular space between the reactor and the pressure vessel, could not be installed, and the liner had to be partially dismantled and rebuilt.
 This work cost about £200,000, but there was a huge cost of financing an extra 18 unproductive months for a power station costing around £100 million, of which 60% was already complete.
 Serious problems were also discovered with the design of the boilers, which had to withstand the pounding of hot carbon dioxide, pressurised to 600 psi and pumped around the reactor coolant circuit by massive gas circulators.
 As a consequence, the casings, hangers and tube supports all had to be redesigned.
 The cost of the modifications, and financing during the delays, caused severe financial pressures for the consortium and its backers, and in 1969 APC collapsed into administration.